 Is your email Inbox making you stressed?
-Do you find it’s hard to get anything done because of this out of control monster?
-Enjoy 5 tips I use to stay on top of email:
+Do you find it hard to get anything done because of this out-of-control monster?
+Enjoy 5 tips I use to stay on top of emails:

 - If you have a high email count now, delete ALL old newsletters and subscriptions that you’ve saved as Unread, thinking you’ll get to them later.
 This is the case for many people who have hundreds or thousands of emails.
 Chances are you didn’t miss anything too grave, and you won’t read them later anyway.
 The key is to get down to a zero inbox so you can start with better habits moving forward.

 - Find out which emails you respond to over and over and over again with the same information (such as lead emails), then create a template that you can copy/paste into new emails and edit slightly.
 Along with this idea, you could delegate those emails to a Virtual Assistant (VA) to answer and manage them on your behalf.

 - If you’re a Gmail user, look into getting 2 plugins that will make your life SOOO much better.
 One is “Boomerang” allowing you to schedule emails to send in the future.
 Two is “Active InBox” which is the best email management tool on the market in my opinion.
 I bought it for my team to use and they love it too!